-Urbanite: Repurposing Old ConcreteRecycled concrete used for patios, walkways and planters
+Urbanite: Repurposing Old ConcreteUsing broken concrete for eco-friendly patios, walkways and planters

 An urbanite patio stained with iron sulfate.
 Photo courtesy of Terra Nova Ecological Landscaping.

 With the desire to live in an eco-friendly fashion at its height, people are looking for creative ways to reuse old building materials in new construction.
 One such material is urbanite, or broken up pieces of concrete that can be reused in a variety of ways.
 While, using urbanite for a project requires extra human effort, it keeps waste concrete from filling up landfills and requires little or no production energy.

 Find local concrete contractors to help with your project.